This Week on KUPR - the details

 - At 10 pm is our exclusively aired series "Stolen Moments" from the late Simon Barley.
 You will be treated to the best in acoustic modern jazz recorded between 1944 and 1969.
 Check out our talent page on the website to learn more about the amazing Simon Barley.

 - At 8 am, enjoy Mike's House with host Michael Stovall will continue our Thursday morning tribute to New Mexico artists with interviews and live music.
-Next week Mike's House moves to the 9-midnight time slot as we say goodbye and thank you to Brandon McDaniel.
-Mike will continue to show up some Thursday mornings with live music and interviews with New Mexicans in the music business.
+Mike's House has expand to a 9-midnight time slot Mike will continue to be here Thursday mornings with live music and interviews with New Mexicans in the music business.
+Today he's interviewing Kirsty Mills, a jazz bassist.

 - At 9am KUPR brings you selections of Rancheros, Cumbias, Boleros, Nortenos, Corridos and more from Alonzo's collection from 55 years on the radio.